Biarca/patrol-k8s-marketplace/README.md

 In the GCP Console, navigate to Security > Identity-Aware Proxy and Follow the below steps:

     Note:
     1. If Patrol is being installed with organizational account and if IAP is disabled, then Enable it now.
 Click on CONFIGURE CONSENT SCREEN and select "Internal" option.
-Click on 'Next' button.
+Click on 'Create' button.
 Provide an application name (can be anything) and click on 'Save' Button.
 Navigate back to Identity-Aware Proxy page.

     2. If Patrol is being installed with personal GCP account and if IAP is disabled, then Enable it now.
 Click on CONFIGURE CONSENT SCREEN and select "External" option.
-Click on 'Next' button.
+Click on Create' button.
 Provide an application name (can be anything) and click on 'Save' Button.
 Navigate back to Identity-Aware Proxy page.
-- Click on **HTTPS RESOURCES** tab and Enable the toggle button beside the entry **patrol-webserver-<RANDOM_ID>** to enable IAP for UI.
+- Click on **HTTPS RESOURCES** tab and enable the toggle button beside the entry **patrol-webserver-<RANDOM_ID>** to enable IAP for UI.
 A pop up appears.
 - Select the Checkbox and click on **Turn ON**
 - Select the checkbox of the **patrol-webserver-<RANDOM_ID>**.
 A panel is displayed on the right side.
 - Click on the **ADD MEMBER** button.